chiyulv/PolarisChaser.github.io/index.md

+## Welcome
-## Welcome to PolarisChaser's Personal Notes
+Here are PolarisChaser's Personal Notes

-Here are my personal notes, which contain many aspects, and I hope they can be helpful to you
+I shared some my notes, which contain many aspects, and I hope they can be helpful to you

 ### About Computer